pankajtandon/vacationplanner/readme.md

 - MCPServerTools: A spring-ai based MCP server that receives requests on port 8090

-##### Here are the steps:
-- Check out the `java-mcp-server-airbnb` project.
-- Build the project (`java-mcp-server-airbnb`) using `mvn clean install`.
-- Check out this project (`vacationplanner`).
-- Modify the Dockerfile path to the root of the `java-mcp-server-airbnb` project using relative path.
-- Set OPENAI_API_KEY, VISUALCROSSING_API_KEY, AMADEUS_CLIENT_ID, AMADEUS_CLIENT_SECRET from each of these websites in your env.
-- Run  ./mvnw spring-boot:run -Dspring-boot.run.jvmArguments='-Dspring.ai.openai.apiKey=${OPENAI_API_KEY} -Dweather.visualcrossing.apiKey=${VISUALCROSSING_API_KEY} -Dflight.amadeus.client-id=${AMADEUS_CLIENT_ID} -Dflight.amadeus.client-secret=${AMADEUS_CLIENT_SECRET}'
-When the server is up, you can interact with it using curl (below) on the installed host and port.
+### Screen shots
 Here are some screen shots of the UI.
-Note that the RAG metadata and LLM invoked tools in each of these interactions:
+Note the differnce between the RAG based selection of tools vs the tools that the LLM invokes in each of these interactions:
 1.
 ![Golf Outing](images/planner-ui-golf.png)
 2.